-Strength Weaknesses Opportunities and Threats (SWOT) Analysis
+Heliophysics Landscape: Strength Weaknesses Opportunities and Threats (SWOT) Analysis

 In assessing the future direction of heliophysics research as a discipline, it is prudent to candidly consider the strengths, weaknesses, opportunities, and threats (SWOT) in the heliophysics landscape.
 The concept of a SWOT analysis was developed at Stanford University in the 1960s and has proven to be a valuable component of strategic planning across a wide range of activities.
-For this analysis, we considered internal attributes to be those that exist within the and/or heliophysics community, while external conditions are those that exist outside or beyond (but may be internal to NASA as an Agency).
+For this analysis, we considered internal attributes to be those that exist within the HPD and/or heliophysics community, while external conditions are those that exist outside or beyond (but may be internal to NASA as an Agency).
 Strengths and weaknesses relate to internal factors, while opportunities and threats are external to HP.

-With this analysis, we found the to be currently productive, but facing future funding shortages.
+With this analysis, we found the HPD to be currently productive, but facing future funding shortages.
 Our efforts to integrate with other agencies are only partially successful.
 Significant weaknesses and threats to the enterprise do exist and must not be ignored for successful execution of this science strategy.
 The budgetary constraints under which this roadmap is produced are very severe.
 In the coming years the HPD must be extremely agile to identify opportunities and mitigate threats.
 The implications of even modest cost growth in the current flight program will be profoundly adverse.